Corben-SpacedOut/SEHeadTracking/README.md

 ### Test mode

 If you don't have a head tracker or you just want to see the plugin working, you can enable head movement with the test mode.
+The test mode can be enabled in the Head Tracking Options menu.
+Or using a chat message.
-To enable the test mode, press Enter to write a chat message and type
+Press Enter to write a chat message and type
 ````
 /ht_testmode on
 ````